janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

-Regardless of whether you're just uploading to a simple endpoint in your app, directly to cloud, or doing something as advanced as resumable uploads, with Shrine & Uppy the setup is streamlined and is basically just a matter of swapping plugins.
+Regardless of whether you're just uploading to a simple endpoint in your app, directly to cloud, or doing something as advanced as resumable uploads, with Shrine & Uppy the setup is streamlined and is essentially just a matter of swapping plugins.

-In the next post I will talk about using background jobs with Shrine, so stay tuned!

 ## Links